Evizero/Augmentor.jl/docs/introduction/background.rst

 points to the lesion at an approximately orthogonal angle.
 Thus, for the ISIC dataset, the transformation :class:`Rotate180` could be considered as label-preserving and very well be tried for augmentation.
-Note, however, that this does not guarantee that it will improve the model.
+Of course this does not guarantee that it will improve training time or model accuracy, but the point is that it is unlikely to hurt.

 ..
 [ISIC] https://isic-archive.com/